Shanikah-Boyce/Shanikah-Boyce/README.md

-# 👋🏼 Hello, I’m Jaden
+# 👋🏼 Hello, I’m Shanikah

-I'm an aspiring Cloud Engineer from Barbados, driven to craft secure, scalable, and cost-effective solutions using AWS technologies.
+I'm an aspiring Cloud Engineer from **Barbados**, driven to craft secure, scalable and cost-effective solutions using AWS technologies.
 My core strength lies in designing cloud architectures that strike a balance between performance, resilience, and maintainability.

 I approach cloud engineering with a security-first mindset and a deep appreciation for strategic planning and thoughtful design.
 My goal is to contribute to innovative projects that challenge convention and advance the possibilities of cloud computing.